 CS/EE 146.
 Advanced Networking.
 9 units (3-3-3); third term.
-Prerequisites: CS/EE/IDS 143 or instructor’s permission. his is a research-oriented course meant for undergraduates and beginning graduate students who want to learn about current research topics in networks such as the Internet, power networks, social networks, etc. The topics covered in the course will vary, but will be pulled from current research topics in the design, analysis, control, and optimization of networks, protocols, and Internet applications.
+Prerequisites: CS/EE/IDS 143 or instructor's permission.
+This is a research-oriented course meant for undergraduates and beginning graduate students who want to learn about current research topics in networks such as the Internet, power networks, social networks, etc. The topics covered in the course will vary, but will be pulled from current research topics in the design, analysis, control, and optimization of networks, protocols, and Internet applications.
 Usually offered in alternate years.
-Not offered 2018–19.
+Not offered 2018-19.

 EE/CS 147.
 Digital Ventures Design.
 9 units (3-3-3); first term.
 Prerequisites: none.
 This course aims to offer the scientific foundations of analysis, design, development, and launching of innovative digital products and study elements of their success and failure.
 The course provides students with an opportunity to experience combined team-based design, engineering, and entrepreneurship.
-The lectures present a disciplined step-by-step approach to develop new ventures based on technological innovation in this space, and with invited speakers, cover topics such as market analysis, user/ product interaction and design, core competency and competitive position, customer acquisition, business model design, unit economics and viability, and product planning.
+The lectures present a disciplined step-by-step approach to develop new ventures based on technological innovation in this space, and with invited speakers, cover topics such as market analysis, user/product interaction and design, core competency and competitive position, customer acquisition, business model design, unit economics and viability, and product planning.
 Throughout the term students will work within an interdisciplinary team of their peers to conceive an innovative digital product concept and produce a business plan and a working prototype.
 The course project culminates in a public presentation and a final report.
 Every year the course and projects focus on a particular emerging technology theme.
+Not offered 2018-19.
 Instructor: Staff.
-Not offered 2018–19.

 EE/CNS/CS 148.
 Selected Topics in Computational Vision.
 9 units (3-0-6); third term.
 Prerequisites: undergraduate calculus, linear algebra, geometry, statistics, computer programming.
 The class will focus on an advanced topic in computational vision: recognition, vision-based navigation, 3-D reconstruction.
 The class will include a tutorial introduction to the topic, an exploration of relevant recent literature, and a project involving the design, implementation, and testing of a vision system.
+Not offered 2018-19.
 Instructor: Perona.
-Not offered 2018–19.

 EE 150.
 Topics in Electrical Engineering.
 Units to be arranged; terms to be arranged.
 Content will vary from year to year, at a level suitable for advanced undergraduate or beginning graduate students.
 Topics will be chosen according to the interests of students and staff.
 Visiting faculty may present all or portions of this course from time to time.
 Instructor: Staff.

 EE 152.
 High Frequency Systems Laboratory.
 12 units (2-3-7); first term.
 Prerequisites: EE 45 or equivalent.
 EE 153 recommended.
 The student will develop a strong, working knowledge of high-frequency systems covering RF and microwave frequencies.
 The essential building blocks of these systems will be studied along with the fundamental system concepts employed in their use.
 The first part of the course will focus on the design and measurement of core system building blocks; such as filters, amplifiers, mixers, and oscillators.
 Lectures will introduce key concepts followed by weekly laboratory sessions where the student will design and characterize these various system components.
 During the second part of the course, the student will develop their own high-frequency system, focused on a topic within remote sensing, communications, radar, or one within their own field of research.
+Not offered 2018-19.
 Instructor: Russell.
-Not offered 2018–19.

 EE 153.
 Microwave Circuits and Antennas.
 12 units (3-2-7); third term.
-Prerequisite: EE 45.
+Prerequisites: EE 45.
 High-speed circuits for wireless communications, radar, and broadcasting.
 Design, fabrication, and measurements of microstrip filters, directional couplers, low-noise amplifiers, oscillators, detectors, and mixers.
 Design, fabrication, and measurements of wire antennas and arrays.
 Instructor: Antsos.

 EE 154 ab.
 Practical Electronics for Space Applications.
 9 units (2-3-4); second and third terms.
 Part a: Subsystem Design: Students will be exposed to design for subsystem electronics in the space environment, including an understanding of the space environment, common approaches for low cost spacecraft, atmospheric / analogue testing, and discussions of risk.
 Emphasis on a practical exposure to early subsystem design for a TRL 3-4 effort.
 Part b: Subsystems to System Interfacing: Builds upon the first term by extending subsystems to be compatible with "spacecraft", including a near-space "flight" of prototype subsystems on a high-altitude balloon flight.
 Focus on qualification for the flight environment appropriate to a TRL 4-5 effort.
 Instructor: Klesh.